A&W Drive-In, 728 Bradley Street “Come As You Are – Eat In Your Car!”

 Purchase price of the business was not disclosed.

-The Forshaws would operate the A&W drive in until 1985 when it was sold for $100,000 to Peter Hunter who razed it to build a new Mexican restaurant in its place, Margaritaville, one of only two such eateries in the tri-county region including Jefferson, Lewis and St. Lawrence, at the time.
+The Forshaws operated the A&W drive-in until 1985 when it was sold for $100,000 to Peter Hunter who razed it to build a new Mexican restaurant in its place, Margaritaville, one of only two such eateries in the tri-county region including Jefferson, Lewis and St. Lawrence, at the time.

 Interesting Tidbits

-In 1972, the Canadian A&W restaurants would become independent and operated separately from the United States franchises.
-The 70s would also see a standards slip across franchises, leading to a new terms of agreement which many locations decided not to adhere to and let their stores’ terms and agreements to expire.
+In 1972, the Canadian A&W restaurants would become independent and operate separately from the United States franchises.
+The 70s would also see standards slip across franchises, leading to new terms of agreement which many locations decided not to adhere to and let their stores’ terms and agreements expire.
 This may explain why there were (and still may be) a number of older locations with the same coloring schemes operating under different names.

-As of today, there are over 1,000 A&W franchises world wide, with eight of them located in New York State.
+Currently, there are over 1,000 A&W franchises worldwide, eight of which are located in New York State.

 In 2003, A&W introduced real Wisconsin fried cheese curds to their menu.